2️⃣ Discover the Property Types and Their Use Cases

 Properties are the traits of an element type that can be used to classify, structure, visualize, and compare content.
 Learn more about the different options at hand.

-When you define your custom element types or simply want to know what options you have to classify, structure, visualize, and compare content, you need to know the difference between the different existent property types:
+When you define your custom element types or simply want to know what options you have to classify, structure, visualize, and compare content, you need to know the difference between the different property types:

-1. Dropdown 2.
-Steps 4.
+1. Rich Text 2.
+Dropdown 4.
 Rating |

 7. Number 8.
 Date 9.
 Hyperlinks 10.
-Rich Text 11.
-User Fields 12.
+User Fields 11.
 Attachments |

-If you are interested in creating your custom properties or changing them, please read this article: Structuring Content via Element Types: The Element Configuration (EC)
+If you are interested in creating your custom properties or changing them, please read this article: Structuring Content via Element Types: The Element Configuration

 Note: Currently, existing values (e.g., options in dropdown or rating properties) cannot be deleted to avoid data loss.
 If certain values are no longer needed, we recommend creating a new property with the required, updated options instead.